2025 Wake Forest Demon Deacons football team

-The 2025 Wake Forest Demon Deacons football team represents Wake Forest University in the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Demon Deacons are led by Jake Dickert in his first year as the head coach.
-The Demon Deacons play their home games at Allegacy Federal Credit Union Stadium located in Winston-Salem, North Carolina.
+The 2025 Wake Forest Demon Deacons football team represented Wake Forest University in the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Demon Deacons were led by Jake Dickert in his first year as the head coach.
+The Demon Deacons played their home games at Allegacy Federal Credit Union Stadium located in Winston-Salem, North Carolina.

+The Wake Forest Demon Deacons drew an average home attendance of 29,433, the 76th-highest of all college football teams.